GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex6_madagascar.md

 Do not forget to save your project from time to time!
 :::

-## Task 2: Estimation of Flood Impact on the Health Sector in Sambava and Vohemar
+## Task 2: Estimation of Flood Impact on the Health Sector in Sambava and Vohemar <a id="task-2-estimation-of-flood-impact-on-the-health-sector-in-sambava-and-vohemar"></a>

 ::::{card}